+Do you sometimes struggle to get a good night’s sleep?
 Insomnia is a condition many of us suffer from in our overly-stimulated, stressful society.
-Last week in my ‘Yoga Chill’ virtual+ course, I shared Hatha, Vinyasa and Yin sequences for Insomnia with my students, full of postures to help them relax, release tension and restlessness in their bodies, and ‘digest’ the experiences of their day.
-Below are 5 of the postures I included in those sequences.
+In my ‘Yoga Chill’ Live+Virtual course, I share Hatha, Vinyasa and Yin sequences for Insomnia with students, full of postures to help them relax, release tension and restlessness in their bodies, and ‘digest’ the experiences of their day.
+Below are 5 of the many postures I include in those sequences.
 Try them out before bed or in the middle of the night if you can’t sleep.
 And if you’re currently a registered student with access to my On-Demand Video Library, you can enjoy a Vinyasa yoga video for Insomnia there!

 Anytime we can support our body with props like blocks, it helps us be able to relax more.

 Supporting our head with blocks in postures like this is very calming for our mind and body.
 Of course, you need to find the right place for the block to make sure it feels comfortable and relaxing on your head and neck.

 Standing Wide-Angle Forward Bend with Block